Cenk Tosun: Loan to Crystal Palace

 Tosun moved on loan to Crystal Palace for the rest of the 2019–20 season on 10 January 2020.
 He made his debut the next day against Arsenal when he came on for Max Meyer in the 68th minute of the 1–1 home draw.
 In his next game, a first start on 18 January, he scored in a 2–2 draw away to reigning champions Manchester City.

 In March, Tosun was sidelined with an anterior cruciate ligament injury picked up during training.
 He returned to Everton for rehabilitation once surgery had been completed.

 Loan to Beşiktaş

 On 31 January 2021, Tosun returned to Beşiktaş on a loan deal until the end of the season.
 On his league debut on 15 February, he came on as a 62nd-minute replacement for Vincent Aboubakar and scored twice in a 3–0 win at Gençlerbirliği.
 He subsequently suffered another knee injury and was diagnosed with COVID-19.
-On June 10, the BBC reported he would leave the club at the end of the month once his contract expired.

 Return to Beşiktaş

+On 10 June 2022, Everton stated Tosun would be released at the end of the month once his contract expired.
 On 2 July 2022, Tosun signed with Beşiktaş for a third stint with the club.
+In his first full season back at the club, he scored 15 goals in 32 games, sixth best in the league and second best for Turkish players after Umut Nayir's 17 for Ümraniyespor; this included two on 2 April in a 4–2 win at Istanbul rivals Fenerbahçe.

+Fenerbahçe

+On 16 July 2024, Tosun signed a two-year contract with Fenerbahçe, the cross-town rivals of his old club, on a free transfer after his contract with Beşiktaş was expired and not renewed.

+On 19 January 2025, he made his first official goal in a 0-4 Süper Lig away victory against Adana Demirspor.